Home and housing play a key role in our ability to age well.

 Ageing in place, declining housing affordability, market challenges in consumer driven services in rural/remote areas and increasing costs of healthcare are some of the key Government agendas we have identified.
 These ageing-related policy imperatives all influence the role of home as we age and will require innovation to create the change needed.

 A growing body of evidence indicates that housing, as a whole, is becoming less capable of facilitating the positive outcomes we have previously relied on it to provide.
 Therefore, we need to re-image how we live to support us all to age well.

-Home is an expression – as we age our identities can become homogenised and eroded.
+As we age our identities can become homogenised and eroded.
 Our homes play a critical role in expressing our identity — who we’ve been, who we are and our potential future self; activities critical to finding purpose and meaningful new roles as we age.
 Without home, our expression is limited and our wellbeing suffers.

-Home is an asset – the greatest asset is reliability of tenure (I can wake up here tomorrow, it can adapt to meet my needs, I have control when and where I move, I have a sense of ownership over the space).
+The greatest asset is reliability of tenure (I can wake up here tomorrow, it can adapt to meet my needs, I have control when and where I move, I have a sense of ownership over the space).
 Yet our systems treat our homes purely as a financial asset.